language-learning-modelling/ll-datasets/clients/docs/redesigning.md

         - the dev needs to get a .json.zlib read it as bytes and use "decompress_data"

     - {
-         text_id:,
+         text_id:"12124",
-         text: ,
+         text:"das" ,
-         tokens:,
+         tokens:{
+         },
-         sentences: ,
+         sentences:{} ,
          metadata: {
          }
         }

+## Human Masked Token Annotation
+### HMTA is done as a test procedure for our models
+### also for simulation on new learner texts
+### for this pipeline in using the mlml repo
+### i'm having the same issue of retrieving a run_config file.
+###  but i can look into the config class and have some idea

 ## for the MLM pipeline we have
+    - The mlm pipeline does not require the human tokenizatiion pipeline
+    - It just reuires to pass a batch of text
     1) training
         - training is simply using the data collator (default bert training config)